Íte of Killeedy: Veneration

 Her grave, frequently decorated with flowers, is in the ruins of Cill Ide, a Romanesque church at Killeedy where her monastery once stood.
 It was destroyed by Viking invaders in the ninth century.
 A Romanesque church was later built over its ruins, but that too failed to survive.
 The site, however, remains a place of pilgrimage today.

 A holy well nearby, almost invisible now, was known for centuries for curing smallpox in children and other diseases as well.
 This well has two names – It is called St. Bernard's Well on the OS map, but the local name has always been Tobar Bhaile Ui MhÈidÌn, My Little Ita's Well, coming from the place name, Cill Barra MhÈidÌn.
 "Church of my little Ita's Height."

-Not only was St. Ita a saint, but she was the foster-mother of many saints, including St. Brendan the Navigator, St. Pulcherius (Mochoemog) and Cuimin.
+Not only was St. Ita a saint, but she was the foster mother of St. Brendan the Navigator, and St. Pulcherius (Mochoemog).
 At the request of Bishop Butler of Limerick, Pope Pius IX granted a special Office and Mass for the feast of St. Ita, which is kept on 15 January.
 Although not on the Roman calendar of saints, her feast is celebrated as an optional memorial in Ireland.
+She is also celebrated by the Eastern Orthodox Church on 15 January on the New Calendar.